vis976/frantic-zoo-5736/README.md

 ## End Notes

-It was an indivisual project that I have built in 5 days after learning react and redux.
-Implemented both frontend and backend.
+It was an indivisual project that I have built in 5 days after learning react.
+Implemented frontend.
 I have used Chakra UI for UI design.
 I tried to do as much functionality as I could do in just 5 days.
 Need to fix/ modify the site in some areas.
 Thank you for visiting my github 🤍.